tronovav/geoip2-update/README.md

 ### 1. Updating databases via Composer

-To update Geoip2 databases via composer, you can set up an update call in your `composer.json`.
+To update Geoip2 databases via Composer, you can set up an update call in your `composer.json`.
 Each time the `composer update` command is invoked, the library will check for updates on the "maxmind.com" server and update the Geoip2 databases if necessary.

 #### Basic configuration:

 ```
 # composer.json
-...

 "scripts": {
         "post-update-cmd": "tronovav\\GeoIP2Update\\ComposerClient::run"
 },